Alexandra Kropotkin

 Alexandra "Sasha" Kropotkin (1887–1966) was a New York-based writer and Russian language translator.
-Born in British exile to the Russian scientist and anarchist Peter Kropotkin, the socially prominent family returned to Russia from the 1917 revolution through his death several years later.
-Upon moving to New York, in her women's column byline she retained the royal honorific ("princess") that her father, a descendant of Kropotkin nobility, had disowned.
-She translated Russian literature into English and wrote a Russian cookbook that The New York Times considered best-in-class.
+Her parents, Russian scientist and anarchist Peter Kropotkin and his wife Sophia Kropotkin, were a socially prominent family descended from Kropotkin nobility.
+Alexandra was born while they were in exile in Great Britain; they returned to Russia after the 1917 revolution and lived there until her father's death, after which she emigrated to New York.
+Although her father had disowned his royal title, Alexandra reclaimed it by writing a women's column for the magazine Liberty under the byline "Princess Alexandra Kropotkin".
+She also translated Russian literature into English and wrote a Russian cookbook that The New York Times considered "best-in-class".

 Early life and career

 Alexandra Petrovna Kropotkin was born on April 15, 1887, in Bromley, London, where her family was living in exile.
-She was the sole child of anarchist luminary Peter Kropotkin (1842–1921) and was named after his brother, Alexander, who killed himself the year prior.
+She was the sole child of anarchist luminary Peter Kropotkin (1842–1921) and was named after his brother, Alexander, who has committed suicide in Siberian exile the year prior.
+Her mother Sophie was a Ukrainian Jewish lecturer and writer a decade younger than Kropotkin; the couple married in Switzerland in October 1878 while she was still a student.
 The Kropotkins descend from an early medieval Russian ruler, Rurik, but her father disowned his royal title of "prince" and was, in turn, disowned by his father.
 In their English exile, the family was socially prominent at the turn of the century and hosted salons on Sundays.
 Following the 1917 Russian Revolution, they returned to Russia, where Alexandra stayed until 1921.
-After the death of her father, she settled in New York.
+After her father's death, she settled in New York.

 Kropotkin, like her father, cared little for her royal title but used it to establish her American career with the byline "Princess Alexandra Kropotkin".
 She wrote "To the Ladies!", a regular column in the general interest magazine Liberty from 1931 to 1942.
 She continued to write on cooking, home economics, etiquette, relationships, and other topics intended for women readers.
 Her Russian cookbook, How to Cook and Eat in Russian, was reissued by Scribner's in 1964 as The Best of Russian Cooking.
 The New York Times Book Review considered it the best cookbook on the subject.
 She also produced an English translation of Crime and Punishment, a revised English edition of The Brothers Karamazov, and Russian translations of several George Bernard Shaw plays.